ampotos/django-gallery/README.md

 - tag view:
   - Tags in the first home links to a tag list view, only images with the clicked tag are listed
-  - a user with can_tag permission can tag either listing or picture or both.
+  - a user with can_tag permission can tag either listing or model or both.
 These permissions has to be set in the django admin

 - detail view:
   - in detail view you can the description which the path to the stl file in your system (to easily access it if you want to print it)
+  - all images linked with this model will be displayed
   - if superuser you have button to edit or delete the images
+  - when in editing you can change the searhc image which will be displayed in the other views
   - When editing tags, they are autocompleted, putting a non existant tag will creat it automatically
+  - possibility to change displayed images in other views
+  - it is possible for a superuser to delete images fro, the detial view.

 - Upload:
   - just select the zip file to upload and go.
 If the upload fails a quick description of the problem will be displayed